 The need for strong security is balanced with usability to ensure that the solution will be used and adopted.
 CitizenOne includes the broadest range of multi-factor authentication options available.
 The wide range of options ensures that every citizen can perform a strong authentication with minimal hassle, even from their mobile devices, and provides the government with controls that allow configuration to only require stepped up security when it is needed.

 CitizenOne’s relationship model was designed to handle sophisticated and dynamic user relationships.
-A citizen can interact in multiple “persona contexts” from one online profile and governments can maintain control over the access any citizen has at any time.
+A citizen can interact in multiple “persona contexts” from one online profile.
 An example of this kind of functionality would include a citizen accessing government services on behalf of a business (e.g. CitizenOne can allow the citizen to use their personal account to access services on behalf of their business or as an employee of a business as delegated by their employer).
 This type of relationship capability can also apply to other settings such as healthcare, where for example, a citizen may want to grant access to a new doctor to view their health records.
 Or can be used to facilitate a family relationship with government service providers (e.g. a parent registering for a service on their child’s behalf).
 This kind of capability lets a citizen do more with one profile and allows a government to use one mechanism for service delivery across all of the types of services they deliver.

 CitizenOne delivers continuous and uninterrupted service to connected services, as the government decides which services should be accessible from the platform they are “integrated” to CitizenOne in small integration projects.
 CitizenOne has many service integration partners who can perform this work, or the CitizenOne deployment team will address the integration needs directly.
 Furthermore, our comprehensive documentation suite will allow enterprise IT personnel the ability to integrate to CitizenOne in most cases and options for integration support are available.